sa-ge/nv/README.md

 # nv

-the complete instruction in how to install Nvidia Drivers in Debian 10 for Hybird GBU
+the complete instructions in how to install Nvidia Drivers in Debian 10 for Hybird GBU

 Source https://www.reddit.com/r/debian/comments/gantqb/nvidia_driver_installation_problem_in_debian/